seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 The boy gives warning something doth approach.
 What cursed foot wanders this way to-night,
-To cross my obsequies and true love’s rite?
+To cross my obsequies and true love's rite?
 What with a torch! muffle me, night, awhile.

 *Retires*